ArtosSystems/docs-legacy/source/includes/_apiGuides.md

 </aside>

 ## Create Event
-Firstly, we'd recommend you create an event.
-Events are the foundation of any content on the Protocol and must be in place before tickets can be issued.

 Using our RESTful API, you can create events on the protocol direct from your language of choice.

+_Events must be in place before tickets can be issued._

 ### Method: `POST`